PlayStation (Beetle PSX)¶

 Content that can be loaded by the Beetle PSX core have the following file extensions:

 RetroArch database(s) that are associated with the Beetle PSX core:

 Frontend-level settings or features that the Beetle PSX core respects.

-The Beetle PSX core's directory name is 'Beetle PSX'
+The Beetle PSX core's library name is 'Beetle PSX'